technicaldirector/coding-templates/guided-series/kubernetes/deploy-a-cluster-from-scratch/01-basic-cluster/README.md

    spec:
      ingressClassName: nginx  # Ensure this matches your Ingress Controller
      rules:
-     - host: argocd.yourdomain.test  # Update to your URL
+     - host: argocd.yourdomain.com  # Update to your URL
    ...
    ```